-2.12 The firm shall not provide any non-audit / additional Section 5 services to an entity relevant to an engagement, where such provision would compromise the independence of the firm or any covered person.
+A2.12 The firm shall not provide any non-audit / additional Section 5 services to an entity relevant to an engagement, where such provision would compromise the independence of the firm or any covered person.

-2.13 Failure to comply with a requirement of this Ethical Standard shall be deemed to compromise independence unless such failure has been addressed in accordance with paragraphs 1.21 and 1.22 of Part B of this Ethical Standard.
+A2.13 Failure to comply with a requirement of this Ethical Standard shall be deemed to compromise independence unless such failure has been addressed in accordance with paragraphs 1.21 and 1.22 of this Ethical Standard.